Facebook–Cambridge Analytica data scandal: Interfering in the elections in Trinidad and Tobago

-Potential usage
+Alleged usage

 Russia

-In 2018, the Parliament of the United Kingdom questioned SCL Group director Alexander Nix in a hearing about Cambridge Analytica's connections with Russian oil company, Lukoil.
+In 2018, the Parliament of the United Kingdom questioned SCL Group director Alexander Nix in a hearing about Cambridge Analytica's connections with Russian oil company Lukoil.
 Nix stated he had no connections to the two companies despite concerns that the oil company was interested in how the company's data was used to target American voters.
 Cambridge Analytica had become a point of focus in politics since its involvement in Trump's campaign at this point.
 Democratic officials made it a point of emphasis for improved investigation over concerns of Russian ties with Cambridge Analytica.
 It was later confirmed by Christopher Wylie that Lukoil was interested in the company's data regarding political targeting.

 Brexit

 Cambridge Analytica was allegedly hired as a consultant company for Leave.EU and the UK Independence Party during 2016, as an effort to convince people to support Brexit.
 These rumors were the result of the leaked internal emails that were shared with the British parliament.
 Brittany Kaiser declared that the datasets that Leave.EU used to create databases were provided by Cambridge Analytica.
 These datasets composed of the data obtained from Facebook were said to be work done as an initial job deliverable for them.
-Although Arron Banks, co-founder of Leave.EU, denied any involvement with the company, he later declared “When we said we'd hired Cambridge Analytica, maybe a better choice of words could have been deployed."
+Although Arron Banks, co-founder of Leave.EU, denied any involvement with the company, he later declared "When we said we'd hired Cambridge Analytica, maybe a better choice of words could have been deployed."
 The official investigation by the UK Information Commissioner found that Cambridge Analytica was not involved "beyond some initial enquiries" and the regulator did not identify any "significant breaches" of data protection legislation or privacy or marketing regulations "which met the threshold for formal regulatory action".